The need for application virtualization has grown during the past two years, and it demands quick but solid workarounds.

 - You can check our live demo and experience this feature yourself.
 You will be able to test this feature with the following Profiles:

-Explore our remoting and web-enabling solutions, enjoy our free trials, or request a custom demo HERE.
+Explore our remoting and web-enabling solutions, enjoy our free trials, or book a call to request a custom demo HERE.
 No commitment!